HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 | `*-update` | All update events |
 | `*-select` | All select events |

-### Context
+### Event Context

-Describes the set of contextual data associated with this event.
+The event context describes the set of contextual data associated with this event.
 Only data logically and necessarily associated with the purpose of this workflow related event should be represented in context.
 An event SHALL contain all required data fields, MAY contain optional data fields and SHALL NOT contain any additional fields.

+The Subscriber requesting a context change SHALL ensure consistency of the FHIR resources in the `context` array.
+For example, the Hub will not check that the Patient resource in an Encounter-open `context` array is in fact the patient associated with the encounter in the real world.

 All fields available within an event's context SHALL be defined in a table where each field is described by the following attributes: